Social death: Slavery and Social Death

+times had strong social ties among themselves", those ties being "informal").
+Enslaved people were denied an independent social structure and were not even deemed fully human, as they were only seen as a representation of their master and had no honor or power of their own.
+The degree to which these practices took place was based on the two modes of social death, intrusive and extrusive.
+In the intrusive mode, rituals were developed for the incorporation of an external enemy into the culture as a slave.
+In the extrusive mode, traditions evolved for including those who have "fallen into slavery" from within society into the slave status.
+Both of these modes provided a process for the institutionalization of socially dead individuals.

 Power played an essential role in the relationship between a slave and master, and violence was often deemed a necessary component of slavery.
 A slave was seen to have no worth.
 They had no name of their own and no honor.
 Instead, their worth and honor was transferred to the master and gave him an elevated social status among his peers.
 Violence within the relationship was considered essential because of the low motivation of the enslaved people, and it was also a factor in creating social death and exercising power over the slaves.
 Whipping was not only a method of punishment but also a consciously chosen symbolic device to remind slaves of their status.
 This physical violence had other psychological effects as well, gradually creating an attitude of self-blame and an acknowledgement of the complete control that a master had.
 Interviews with former American slaves included statements such as "slaves get the masters they deserve" and "I was so bad I needed the whipping", demonstrating the justification that slaves had no right to expect kindness or compassion because of their status in society and the devastating mental effects from social death.

 These effects demonstrated the expectations of the behavior of a slave who had experienced social death.
 The individuals viewed as the ultimate slaves, the palace eunuchs from Byzantium and China, were essentially a paradox.
 These slaves were trusted by emperors and could be extremely influential.
 They were expected to be loyal, brave, and obedient, yet they were still considered low and debased and were shunned by society.

 While Orlando Patterson gives the most extensive study on slavery and social death, he has several critics of his analysis.
 Those who reviewed the book disliked his refusal to define slaves as property because other groups could fit this definition as well, including women and children.
 Patterson also does not compare the treatment of slaves to other socially marginalized groups, such as prostitutes, criminals, and indentured servants.
 The third critique given about Patterson’s book is the lack of primary sources.
 Commentators noted that the argument in Slavery and Social Death would have been much stronger had Patterson utilized testimony from enslaved people of their views and meanings of honor, domination, and community.